Chart Color Schemes

 An assessment of population growth drivers in Manunda reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering projected demographic shifts, a significant population increase is forecasted for Manunda, with an expected growth of 1,594 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 29.0% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, the Manunda (SA2) is forecast to grow by 1,594 persons to 2041, reflecting an increase of 28.8% over the 17 years.

 Frequently Asked Questions - Population